LOS GEHT!

 WHAT SHOULD I WEAR?

 The rule for both men and women is not to show too much bare skin.
-Of course, things are more relaxed in tourist hotspots, but it is a clear sign of respect for Sri Lankan culture to dress appropriately.
+Of course, things are more relaxed in tourist hotspots and at the beach, but it is a clear sign of respect for Sri Lankan culture to dress appropriately.
+Avoid walking down the street in a thong or with your torso exposed.

 Temples are considered sacred and should be treated as such.
 You should remove your shoes when entering a Buddhist or Hindu temple.
 Your legs and shoulders should be covered; never enter a temple or religious site in beachwear.